aminabk99/aminabk99/README.md

-## Hello!
-This is Amina Bilal's page!
+**Hello!** This is Amina Bilal’s page.

-I am a sophmore Computer and Information Science student at the University of Michigan–Dearborn.
-In my GitHub, you will find many projects I have worked on over the years!
+I am a sophomore Computer and Information Science student at the University of Michigan–Dearborn.
+This GitHub contains a collection of projects I have worked on over the years, spanning software development, algorithms, and systems-level design.

 ---

 ### 📌 Featured Projects